MicrosoftDocs/cpp-docs/docs/cpp/initializers.md

 }
 ```

-For more information about initialization of global static objects, see [Additional Startup Considerations](../cpp/additional-startup-considerations.md).
+For more information about initialization of global static objects, see [main function and command-line arguments](main-function-command-line-args.md).

 ### Value initialization